 Think long and hard about keeping a loaded weapon around the house.
 People are rarely hurt or killed by an unloaded firearm.
 If there is no ammunition in the gun's chamber, clip, or magazine, the most that could happen by improperly handling a firearm is inadvertently dropping it on your foot.

 If you must must keep a loaded gun in the house, make sure children cannot get to the loaded weapon to play with it or fire it accidentally.
-If you are planning the purchase of a new firearm, consider buying one with a built-in indicator that the firing chamber is loaded.
+If you are planning to purchase a new firearm, consider buying one with a built-in indicator that the firing chamber is loaded.
 This can alert you to the risk that a supposedly unloaded gun may discharge unexpectedly.

 Practice as much care with your ammunition as you do with rifle or pistol.
 Keep bullets and magazines secured.
 This means locking them away in a location away from where guns are kept.